camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 ![The process instance is waiting at the active user task A with a timer boundary event attached.](assets/process-instance-migration/migration-catch-event-source.png)

 Now we want to [change an inactive part of the process](#changing-the-process-instance-flow-for-inactive-parts) by adding a user task after the timer boundary event.
-When migrating the process instance, we want to keep the timer unchanged.
 Instead of waiting for the full time defined by the target process' timer boundary event, we only want to wait for the remaining two days.
-To achieve that, you must map the timer boundary event to the timer boundary event in the target process.
+To achieve this for the example above, the mapping between active user tasks `A` -> `A` and timer boundary events `Timer1` -> `Timer2` must be provided.
 This ensures the timer is migrated (_the associated subscription is migrated_) and the duration is preserved.
-To achieve this for the example above, the mapping between active user tasks `A` -> `A` and timer boundary events `Timer1` -> `Timer2` must be provided.
 Assuming that the timer boundary event is defined as 2 weeks duration in the target process, the process instance will look like following after the migration:

 ![The process instance is waiting at the active user task A with the migrated timer boundary event attached.](assets/process-instance-migration/migration-catch-event-different-target.png)